joomengine/jcb-documentation/english/Adding-Templates-and-Layouts-to-a-Site-View.md

 These rules stem from how Joomla implements rendering, not limitations in JCB.

-> 📚 **Need the repository workflow?** Read the [JCB!
-Layouts guide](./JCB-Layouts.md) to see how Init, Reset, Push, and Fork options keep these reusable files aligned with shared layout repositories.
+> 📚 **Need the repository workflow?** Read the [JCB Layouts guide](./JCB-Layouts.md) to see how Init, Reset, Push, and Fork options keep these reusable files aligned with shared layout repositories.

 ---